danther98/Html_Verifier/README.md

 # Html_Verifier
 This program verifies html code from a given text file.
-It uses a stack created by implementing two queues to use push and pop functions
+It uses a stack created by implementing two queues to use push and pop functions.
+This code also does not use collections library.

 Tested on CSX server 1 'csx1.cs.okstate.edu'